javaplus/PizzaApisKata/README.md

 # Building the Code Pipeline

 Before we do anything else with our application code, we are going to create a continuous deployment pipeline using AWS [CodePipeline](https://aws.amazon.com/codepipeline/).
-That is create an automated way to take our code from source control, test it, build it, and then deploy it.
-This way any future changes we make, we can commit the code to our repo and it will automatically be tested, built/packaged, and deployed.
+This will enable an automated way to take our code from source control, test it, build it, and then deploy it.
+This way, any future changes we make, we can commit the code to our repo and it will automatically be tested, built/packaged, and deployed.

 ## Get to Git